GNOME/gimp/devel-docs/HACKING.md

 Basically this does the following for you:

     gimp/trunk$ aclocal-1.9; libtoolize; automake-1.9 -a;
-    gimp/trunk$ autoconf; intltoolize --automake
+    gimp/trunk$ autoconf;

 The above commands create the "configure" script.
 Now you can run the configure script in gimp/trunk to create all the Makefiles.

 Before running autogen.sh or configure, make sure you have libtool in your path.
-Also make sure glib-2.0.m4 glib-gettext.m4, gtk-3.0.m4, pkg.m4 and intltool.m4 are either installed in the same
-$prefix/share/aclocal relative to your automake/aclocal installation
-or call autogen.sh as follows:
+Also make sure glib-2.0.m4 glib-gettext.m4, gtk-3.0.m4 and pkg.m4 are either installed in the same $prefix/share/aclocal relative to your automake/aclocal installation or call autogen.sh as follows:

     $ ACLOCAL_FLAGS="-I $prefix/share/aclocal" ./autogen.sh